Table of Contents

 It should be noted that the new license maintains all of the same freedoms the community has always had with MongoDB under AGPL - they are free to use, review, modify, and redistribute the source code.
 The only changes are additional terms that make explicit the conditions for offering a publicly available MongoDB as a service.

 Obviously, this new license helps our business, but it is also important for the MongoDB community.
-MongoDB has invested approximately $300M in R&D over the past decade to offer an open source database for everyone, and with this change MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.
+MongoDB has invested over $300M in R&D over the past decade to offer an open database for everyone, and with this change, MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.

-All MongoDB Community Server patch releases and versions released on or after October 16, 2018 will be subject to this new license, including future patch releases of older versions.
+The new license is called the Server Side Public License (SSPL).
+All MongoDB Community Server patch releases and versions released on or after October 16, 2018, will be subject to this new license, including future patch releases of older versions.

 Are you basing the SSPL on an OSI-recognized open source license?

 Yes, we have based the SSPL on the GNU General Public License, version 3, but it is a new license introduced by MongoDB, not the Free Software Foundation.
-We have submitted the SSPL to the OSI and we believe it meets the criteria for open source.
+The SSPL has not been approved by the OSI.

-What specifically is the difference between the GPL and this new license and what will it be called?
+What specifically is the difference between the GPL and the SSPL?

 The only substantive modification is section 13, which makes clear the condition to offering MongoDB as a service.
-A company that offers a publicly available MongoDB as a service must open source the software it uses to offer such service, including the management software, user interfaces, application program interfaces, automation software, monitoring software, backup software, storage software and hosting software, all such that a user could run an instance of the service using the source code made available.
+A company that offers a publicly available MongoDB as a service must release the software it uses to offer such service under the terms of the SSPL, including the management software, user interfaces, application program interfaces, automation software, monitoring software, backup software, storage software and hosting software, all such that a user could run an instance of the service using the source code made available.

 Section 13 of the SSPL reads as follows:a.